 A payment gateway API usually works quite similarly to what we’ve described above: your app sends a request to the API, which functions as an intermediary between your software solution and the payment processing network.
 After that, the network processes the request received from the API and sends a response to it.
 Then, the API responds to the app, based on the network’s reply

 Now let’s have a look at the most popular payment processing APIs.
-Maybe you’ll choose one from this list for your project.
+Maybe when you will need to conduct payment gateway API integration, you’ll choose one from this list.

 Stripe Payments is a full-stack payment processor.
 That means that it offers the features of a gateway and an external payment processor under one roof.
 This can be a disadvantage for those businesses that already have a merchant account they want to continue using.
 With Stripe, you can’t use only its gateway functionality; you need to use both.